TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

    Description
          Sets the document type for the XHTML version of the generated page.

-         If :ref:`setup-config-doctype` is set to a string then :ts:`xhtmlDoctype` must be set to one of these keywords:
+         If :ref:`setup-config-doctype` is set to a string then :typoscript:`xhtmlDoctype` must be set to one of these keywords:

          **xhtml\_trans** for XHTML 1.0 Transitional doctype.